sunomura/commercialization-public/customize/mobile/mcsf/cta-app-install-prompts.md

     If the setting is not set, the feature is not enabled.

 <a href="" id="testing-"></a>**Testing:**
-To fully test this customization, the phone must also be configured to use [Windows Store for China](windows-phone-store-for-china.md).
+To fully test this customization, the phone must also be configured to use [Microsoft Store for China](windows-phone-store-for-china.md).

 1. Flash the build containing this customization to a phone.

-2. Go to the Windows Store and download and install an app that can invoke the phone book.
+2. Go to the Microsoft Store and download and install an app that can invoke the phone book.

 3. Open the app to access the device's native phone book.